yavuzs/arge/README.md

 Aaand back end will be running on localhost:2999

+NOTES:
-Of course mongodb and express should be available for back-end to work.
+    - mongodb and express should be available for back-end to work.
+    - x origin site requests should be allowed in order back-end and front-end to communicate.